-1856 Comedian Eddie Foy is born today.
-He'll star in vaudeville and on Broadway, notably in Mr. Hamlet of Broadway, The Earl and the Girl and Piff!
+1856 Comedian Eddie Foy is born.
+He stars in vaudeville and on Broadway, notably in Mr. Hamlet of Broadway, The Earl and the Girl, and Piff!
 Paff!!
-Pouf!!!.
-His son, Eddie Foy, Jr., will also star on Broadway.
+Pouf!!!
+His son, Eddie Foy, Jr., also stars on Broadway.

 1978 Moliere in Spite of Himself plays at the Colonnades Theatre Lab in New York.
-This drama is adapted and staged by Michel Lessac and it will run for 100 performances.
+This drama is adapted and staged by Michel Lessac and runs for 100 performances.

-1986 At the New York Shakespeare Festival's production of Hamlet, Kevin Kline will inhabit the "distracted globe" of the Bard's immortal counterpart.
-The stageplay will open at Joseph Papp's Public Theater and close May 11.
+1986 At the New York Shakespeare Festival's production of Hamlet, Kevin Kline inhabits the "distracted globe" of the Bard's immortal counterpart.
+The stageplay runs at Joseph Papp's Public Theater through May 11.

-1989 Wendy Wasserstein's The Heidi Chronicles opens today at the Plymouth Theatre.
-The Pulitzer Prize- and Tony Award-winning drama stars Joan Allen and becomes something of a landmark in plays by and about modern American women.
+1989 Wendy Wasserstein's The Heidi Chronicles opens at the Plymouth Theatre.
+The Pulitzer Prize and Tony Award-winning drama stars Joan Allen and becomes something of a landmark in plays by and about modern American women.

 2008 Following a 2007 Off-Broadway run at 37 Arts, In The Heights opens at the Richard Rodgers Theatre.
-Lin-Manuel Miranda co-wrote and stars in the show about life among the Latino residents of Manhattan's Washington Heights neighborhood, along with Mandy Gonzalez, Karen Olivo and Priscilla Lopez.
-The production will go on to win four Tony Awards, including Best Musical.
+Lin-Manuel Miranda co-wrote and stars in the show about life among the Latino residents of Manhattan's Washington Heights neighborhood, along with Mandy Gonzalez, Karen Olivo, and Priscilla Lopez.
+The production wins four Tony Awards, including Best Musical.

 2010 Love Never Dies, Andrew Lloyd Webber's sequel to The Phantom of the Opera, opens at the West End's Adelphi Theatre.
-Set at the Coney Island fairgrounds 10 years after The Phantom disappeared from the Paris Opera House, the musical stars Ramin Karimloo as The Phantom, and Sierra Boggess as Christine.
+Set at the Coney Island fairgrounds 10 years after The Phantom disappeared from the Paris Opera House, the musical stars Ramin Karimloo and Sierra Boggess as The Phantom and Christine.